 CLIMATE PLEDGE ARCH:

-Maintaining the design theme of white painted steel with multi-coloured acrylic panels, the arch was made using a combination of 50x50mm and 40x40mm steel box section, sat upon 2.5m wide, 20mm thick steel base plates.
-Its components parts were first manufactured in our machine shop, then transported to our metal shop for fabrication which involved the welding of 7,500 tabs onto the main frame to accommodate the intricate configuration of coloured acrylic panels.
+The largest of the installations, the Climate Pledge Arch stands at eight metres tall and almost twelve metres wide, made using a combination of 50x50mm and 40x40mm steel box section, sat upon 2.5m wide, 20mm thick steel base plates.
+Its component parts were first manufactured in our machine shop.
+Our metal shop welded 7,500 tabs onto the main frame to accommodate the intricate configuration of coloured acrylic panels.

-The arch was made in three sections, two legs and a central arch, each section composed of five layers of individual ladder frames.
-The ladder frames were fabricated and then assembled using 50x50mm steel box section between them to create the 500mm increments.
+Made in three sections, each composed of five layers, the ladder frames were fabricated individually and assembled with 50x50mm steel box section between them to create the 500mm increments.

-Additionally, we fabricated a clock housing for the LED display, a 50x50mm steel frame that fitted inside the arch, clad in high-grade brushed stainless steel; as well as anti-climb panels made of 2mm rolled mild steel plate, 16 panels installed into each leg of the arch using security screws.
+An LED display tallies the number of visitors walking to and from the venue, used to calculate the carbon savings accrued by choosing to travel on foot.
+We fabricated a clock housing for the LED display to fit inside the arch, a 50x50mm steel frame clad in high-grade brushed stainless steel; as well as anti-climb panels made of 2mm rolled mild steel plate, 16 panels installed into each leg using security screws.

-Installation on site was tight, assembling the arch on the floor, lifting, and turning it into position whilst in the air, yet without colliding with the nearby fencing.
-The arch was placed onto pre-made concrete pads, each pre-drilled to accommodate the 20mm fixings, and secured into place using a chemical resin.
+First test built in our hangar, our rigging team identified suitable lift points and carried out a test lift.
+Installation on site was tight, assembling the arch on the floor, lifting, and turning it into position mid-air, without colliding with the nearby street furniture.
+The arch was placed onto concrete pads, each pre-drilled to accommodate the 20mm fixings, and chemfixed into place.

 These projects also form part of the ‘CityLink’ public art trail for the Co-op Live arena in Manchester City Centre: